codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 In the case of an on-premise GIT provider you also need to fill in the URL where the provider is installed.

-## Github
+## GitHub

 For the **OAuth2 method** you only need to decide on public/private repository access, enter a name for your connection and click *Save*.
 Then accept the permissions dialog.
-This is the easiest and recommended way to integrate Github.
-Notice that if you used Github when you [created your Codefresh account]({{site.baseurl}}/docs/getting-started/create-a-codefresh-account/), this integration is already setup for you.
+This is the easiest and recommended way to integrate GitHub.
+Notice that if you used GitHub when you [created your Codefresh account]({{site.baseurl}}/docs/getting-started/create-a-codefresh-account/), this integration is already setup for you.

 For the **Access Token** method you need: